chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 2.md

 ---

-Next time: the impact on **Scaling**, both for individual codebases and for ecosystem tooling!
+Next time: the impact on **Tooling**, both for individual codebases and for ecosystem tooling!
 In the meantime, I welcome your feedback: via email, [on Ember Discuss][discuss], [in `#st-template-imports` on Ember Discord][discord], or even (though I’ll be slowest to respond there) on Twitter or Micro.blog.

 [discuss]: https://discuss.emberjs.com/t/template-imports-part-2/19221
 [discord]: https://discord.com/channels/480462759797063690/518154533143183377/903776252106801242